csc301-2023-fall/project-11-unicef-t/README.md

 ```
 npm install
 ```
-Then in the `mapbox-plugin` folder, run
+Then in the `mapbox-plugin` folder, navigate back to the 'mapbox-plugin` folder, and run

 ```
 npm i --force